edina/Exemplars2020/README.md

 ### Exemplars
 A collection of notebook exemplars showcasing different libraries and aspects of Noteable.
+* Coding activities for Schols - run in Standard Notebook Server
 * Geospatial Notebooks - run in Geospatial Notebook Server
+* Haskell Notebooks - run in Haskell Notebook Server
 * Machhine Learning Notebooks - run in Standard Notebook Server
 * R with Statistics Notebooks - run in R with Stan Notebook Server

-* Haskell Notebooks - run in Haskell Notebook Server For a list of exemplars with short descriptions, please refer to the [Documentations page on the Noteable website](https://noteable.edina.ac.uk/exemplars/).
+For a list of exemplars with short descriptions, please refer to the [Exemplar Notebooks](ExemplarNotebooks.md) page.

 ### Teaching documents
 A collection of tutorials, templates and quick reference guides mainly for teaching purposes.